Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Technical Report

 \section{Technical Report}

 All the experiments have been run on Ampere A40 GPUs, which present 48GB of VRAM.
-We used the vLLM library \cite{kwon2023efficient} for speeding up the inference time.
+We used the vLLM library \cite{kwon2023efficient} for speeding up the inference time, namely the version 0.6.6.
 In Table \ref{tab:models} we report the links to the models and the repositories we used.
+As hyperparameters, we use temperature $0.7$, mixed top p and top k decoding with $p= 0.9$ and $k=40$.

+In Table \ref{tab:comp_time} we report the computational time to generate the full amount of $102\,600$ synthetic WMPCs for each model-generation strategy combination.
+OLMo2 is the model requiring more time (close to Ministral in One-Long strategy and definitely higher in Turn-by-Turn).
+In terms of strategies, as expected, the Turn-by-Turn is the one requiring more time, going from $\times4.05$ times more in Ministral to $\times7.82$ times more in Qwen2.5.